vlad-bezden/gro_loader/README.md

-# Gro data loader for getting data from online banking company Q2.
+# GRO data loader for getting data from online banking company Q2.

+Simple data loader from Q2 company GRO Web Application Server.
+It gets JSON data and store it in to the file.
+The reason for writing in Go so no any other dependencies has to be installed.
+It's only one executable file.
+It maybe easier to implement in Python but go with Python requires to install Python runtime and maintain it.

 ## Usage